Tom-Nagy/walking-around/README.md

 # Bugs
+Issue : We Cannot see the toggle icon.
+Solve : The navigation bar require Bootstrap color scheme.

+Issue : Position the navigation menu to the right.
+Solve : The parent of the <ul> should have the class="justify-content-end".

-When the navigation menu is toggled and clicked on, the list of links of the menu doesn't appear.
+Issue : When the navigation menu is toggled and clicked on, the list of links of the menu doesn't appear.
+Solve : JQuery script was missing before the </body>.
+I was using a Beta version of Bootstrap that didn't include it.

-Whe can see the sr-only that goes with the active class of the current page we are on.
+Issue : Whe can see the "Curent page." message provided in the span with class="sr-only" that goes with the active link.
+Solve : The "sr-only" class goes with aria-hidden attribute.

+Issue : The callout button of the hone page is not aligned with the the copyright text.
+Solve :
 ### Solved